This page tells you about the chemotherapy drug oxaliplatin and its possible side effects. There is information about

 - Women may stop having periods (amenorrhoea), but this may only be temporary

-- Inflammation of the pancreas – this causes pain in the abdomen
+- Inflammation of the pancreas – this causes pain in the upper part of the tummy (abdomen)

 The side effects above may be mild or more severe.
 A side effect may get better or worse through your course of treatment, or more side effects may develop as the course goes on.
 This depends on